Gravitational Waves sourced by Gauge Fields during Inflation: Gauge field generation during inflation

 \subsection{Electromagnetic anisotropic stress}

 In order to compute the secondary gravitational waves sourced by the electromagnetic field we need to extract the anisotropic part, $\Pi_{ij}$, of the field's stress-energy tensor, $T\munu$.
 More precisely, we need to express its unequal-time two-point function, as the expression of the GW power spectrum we will derive in \sect\ref{sub:GW-spectrum} involves the correlation $\avg{\Pi_{ij}(\ta')\Pi_{lm}(\ta'')}$ at times $\ta'\neq\ta''$.
 As sub-horizon fluctuations of the source field are still in their vacuum state, they do not source gravitational waves; therefore, we only need to focus on the super-horizon regime.
+Like the analysis of Sections \ref{sub:EM-eom} and \ref{sub:Em-spectra}, this problematic is not new \cite{Caprini:2003vc}.
+However the method we pursue below, expressing both contributions of $\E$ and $\B$ to $\Pi_{ij}$ in a unified way, followed by the analytic computation developed in Appendix \ref{asub:GW-comput}, differs from usual approach found in related works.